eternalearth888/csci442_project03/README.md

 ###How we modified Minix to retrieve a copy of the process table and how you implemented SPN scheduling
 1. *PROCESS TABLE:*
-	i.
-Implement a system call to the PM server ii.
-Implement a task call to the sched server iii.
-Call sys_getproctab()
+  1. Implement a system call to the PM server
+  2. Implement a task call to the sched server
+  3. Call sys_getproctab()
-	iv.
-Copy the returned process table to the user process with sys_vircopy() - This is where we stopped and turned in our work "as is"
+  4. Copy the returned process table to the user process with sys_vircopy() - This is where we stopped and turned in our work "as is"

 2. *SPN SCHEDULING:*
-	i.
-Get endpoints, other process information from proc1,...,proc10, and place it in the global sjf-struct array ii.
-Calculate burst time for the process that was preempted (if proc1,...,proc10) iii.
-Find which process has the shortest burst time iv.
-Dequeue and Enqueue the process with the shortest burst time (send endpoint of the process to the kernel with sys_qptab())
+  1. Get endpoints, other process information from proc1,...,proc10, and place it in the global sjf-struct array
+  2. Calculate burst time for the process that was preempted (if proc1,...,proc10)
+  3. Find which process has the shortest burst time
+  4. Dequeue and Enqueue the process with the shortest burst time (send endpoint of the process to the kernel with sys_qptab())

 ###Description of how team proved that SPN was implemented